-Richard Plautz Crane Viewing Site is located 1.5 miles south of 1-80 Exit 285 near Gibbon.
-The site has two elevated wooden viewing decks, 1,650' trail and parking lot.
-In 2016, the Audubon at Lillian Rowe Sanctuary was created a new viewing pull-out just south of the south channel on the west side of 43rd Road near Gibbon for a better crane viewing location, and to remedy safety issues by providing more parking space to reduce the number of cars parking on rural roads.
-In 2020, the NRD received two grants to assist with rehabilitation of the Plautz Crane Viewing Site.
-Morten Construction, LLC from Kearney, NE was selected to construct the concrete trail, parking lot, streambank stabilization and riprap placement.
+Richard Plautz Crane Viewing Site

+Located 1.5 miles south of the I-80 Exit 285 near Gibbon.
+Site has two elevated wooden viewing decks, 1,650' trail and parking lot.

+2016: Audubon at Lillian Rowe Sanctuary was created a new viewing pull-out just south of the south channel on the west side of 43rd Road near Gibbon for a better crane viewing location, and to remedy safety issues by providing more parking space to reduce the number of cars parking on rural roads.

+2020: Received two grants to assist with rehabilitation of the site.
+Morten Construction, Kearney, constructed a concrete trail, parking lot, streambank stabilization and riprap placement.
 The project was completed in 2021.
-COST: \$315,000; CPNRD's share \$16,000 Grants received:
+COST: \$315,000; CPNRD's share \$16,000

+Grants received:
-Recreational Trails Program (RTP) \$259,500 from the RTP administered by the Nebraska Game and Parks Commission, CPNRD is required to contribute a 20% matching share.

-Nebraska Environmental Trust \$50,000 from NET to be used exclusively for repairs on the streambank near the viewing decks.
+Recreational Trails Program (RTP) \$259,500 - RTP administered by NGPC, CPNRD provides 20% match.
+Nebraska Environmental Trust \$50,000 - NET used exclusively for repairs on the streambank near deck.